 The company does not generate any revenue and the directors assess financial performance by careful review of the intangible assets in the business.
 The intangible asset represents the value of the development as it is stewarded through the development process.
-The value of intangible assets at 31 March 2021 were £13.5m (2020: £nil).
+The value of intangible assets at 31 March 2022 were £17.8m (2021: £13.6m).